Congregation Governance Toolkit

 To assist congregations to meet ACNC requirements, this checklist can be used which applies to the majority of congregations.

 If you send funds or have operations outside of Australia, then you will also have to abide by ACNC External Conduct Standards.
-The Standards require charities to take reasonable steps to keep records to show how they ensure appropriate standards of behaviour, governance, and oversight are met..
-They are intended to promote transparency, ensure and provide confidence that resources or service reach legitimate beneficiaries, and seek to protect vulnerable people overseas.
-Working with a partner organisation which is set up to meet these requirements is a good way to manage this issue.
+The Standards require charities to take reasonable steps to keep records to show how they ensure appropriate standards of behaviour, governance, and oversight are met.
+They are intended to promote transparency, provide confidence that resources reach legitimate beneficiaries, and seek to protect vulnerable people overseas.
+Working with a partner organisation which is set up to meet these requirements, like UnitingWorld is a good way to manage this issue.

 Fringe Benefit Tax (FBT) may be applicable if fringe benefits are ‘paid’ to an employee.
 Lodgement of an FBT return will then be needed to the ATO by 21 May each year.
 For more information, see Appendix 1 or Fringe benefits tax (FBT) | Australian Taxation Office (ato.gov.au)

-It is a requirement for all Congregations to submit an Annual Financial Return to Synod each year.
-An un-audited copy is due 31st August and an audited copy is due 31st October.
-For the template to complete the return, please go to: https://nswact.uca.org.au/shared-resources/finance/annual-financial-returns-afr/ Completed returns are to be emailed to: firstname.lastname@example.org
+It is a requirement for congregations to submit an Annual Financial Return to Synod each year by 31 October.
+For the template to complete the return, please go to the Annual Financial Returns page.
+Please email completed returns to: firstname.lastname@example.org